divolte/divolte-collector/docs/configuration.rst

 Property: ``divolte.global.hdfs.client``
 """"""""""""""""""""""""""""""""""""""""
 :Description:
   Properties that will be used to configure the HDFS client used by HDFS sinks.
-If set, these properties will be used *instead of* the settings from ``hdfs-site.xml`` in the directory specified by the ``HADOOP_CONF_DIR``.
-Although it is possible to configure all settings here instead of in ``HADOOP_CONF_DIR`` this is not recommended.
+If set, these properties will be used *instead of* the settings from :file:`hdfs-site.xml` in the directory specified by the :envvar:`HADOOP_CONF_DIR`.
+Although it is possible to configure all settings here instead of in :envvar:`HADOOP_CONF_DIR` this is not recommended.
 :Default:
   *Not set*
 :Example: